Enter Search Query:

 Force yourself, for a few days, to worry about something that clearly is never going to happen

 So the secret to happiness, I reasoned – or one of the secrets, because, remember, there are about 328,045 of them (unless some of those books overlap conceptually with each other) – is to create a phantom worry.
 Force yourself, for a few days, to worry about something that clearly is never going to happen.
-Fight against your rational and logical tendencies, and convince yourself for a short time that your head is about to expand to the size of David Cameron’s, or that vicious extraterrestrial monsters are going to land in your neighbourhood and enslave you for the rest of your life, or that you will suddenly become addicted to the right-wing gibberish they publish in The Spectator.
+Fight against your rational and logical tendencies, and convince yourself for a short time that your forehead is about to expand to the size of David Cameron’s, or that vicious extraterrestrial monsters are going to land in your neighbourhood and enslave you for the rest of your life, or that you will suddenly become addicted to the swivel-eyed right-wing gibberish they publish in The Spectator.
 Start worrying about something truly horrible that has absolutely no chance of happening.

 Use all the power of your imagination, and let all the gloom of that worrying descend.
 Then, after a few days – the actual time span will be discussed in a long chapter in the middle of my book – you can tell yourself you’ve been worrying needlessly, and that it’s not going to happen.
 Hallelujah!
 And now you’re probably the happiest person you’ve ever been since the last time you can remember.